How to Protect Wheels

 We will start off by ensuring that our wheel is completely contamination free (dirt, grime, dust etc.) and have all proper items required in order for us to complete the steps below.
 First, we will need either Wheel Guard or Max Coat, which is what we will be applying to our wheels.
 Also, we will need a foam or microfiber applicator pad to apply our product onto the finish of the wheels.
 Lastly, we will need a few premium microfiber towels to buff the product off the wheels and a few extras just in case you drop one of your towels.

-First, we will begin by getting our Wheel Guard Max Coat and giving it a quick vigorous shake and then opening up the product.
-Next, grab an applicator pad and lightly dip it into the can of Wheel Guard, not too much, a little bit goes a long way!
-Now once your applicator pad has some product on it, gently dab it onto the face and spokes of the wheel to distribute the product throughout the wheel.
+First, we will begin by getting our Wheel Guard or Max Coat and giving it a quick, vigorous shake.
+Then, we open up the product.
+Next, grab an applicator pad and lightly dip it into the can — not too much — as a little bit goes a long way!
+Now, once your applicator pad has some product on it, gently dab it onto the face and spokes of the wheel to distribute the product throughout the wheel.
 Then you will simply glide your applicator in straight motions all over the wheel.
-Make sure to get in between the spokes, the face, and the barrel of the wheel to ensure a complete application.
+Make sure to get in between the spokes, the face, and the barrel of the wheel to ensure complete application.
 Once you've applied an even coat throughout the whole wheel, let it sit for 10 to 15 minutes so that the product can bond properly to the surface.

 STEP 3: WIPE OFF